 “It was in Zambia that I began to understand the connections between the nonprofit world and the world of healthcare and development policy, which has defined the rest of my academic and professional path.”

-Hannah credits several classes at Northeastern for transforming her understanding of human services and public policy.
+Hannah credited several classes at Northeastern for transforming her understanding of human services and public policy.

 “Global Human Rights” with Dan Urman opened Hannah’s eyes to how the micro-level human services work she had been most familiar with affects the greater good on a global scale.
 The course material helped her to think on a macro level and prompted her to add law and public policy as a minor.
 Hannah appreciated Professor Urman’s wealth of knowledge and his connections, which he used to bring in guest speakers that added real value to the course content without sacrificing the natural flow of the class.